Economy of Russia: Aerospace

 The Sukhoi Superjet 100 is one of Russia's most recent civilian aviation products.
 The regional passenger plane was ordered around 280 times for various airlines and leasing companies as of 2018.

 Aircraft manufacturing is an important industry sector in Russia, employing around 355,300 people.
 The Russian aircraft industry offers a portfolio of internationally competitive military aircraft such as MiG-29 and Su-30, while new projects such as the Sukhoi Superjet 100 are hoped to revive the fortunes of the civilian aircraft segment.
 In 2009, companies belonging to the United Aircraft Corporation delivered 95 new fixed-wing aircraft to its customers, including 15 civilian models.
 In addition, the industry produced over 141 helicopters.
 It is one of the most science-intensive hi-tech sectors and employs the largest number of skilled personnel.
 The production and value of the military aircraft branch far outstrips other defence industry sectors, and aircraft products make up more than half of the country's arms exports.

 The Space industry of Russia consists of over 100 companies and employs 250,000 people.

-Automotive industry
+Automotive

 Lada is a brand of AvtoVAZ, the largest Russian car manufacturer in the Russian automotive industry.